Access your Pro+ Content below.

-This article is part of the March 2012, Vol. 1, Issue 3 issue of Companies explore team building to improve customer experience
+This article is part of the Customer Experience Exchange issue of March 2012, Vol. 1, Issue 3

 Incorporating group team-building activities into contact center agents’ schedules can have numerous benefits, observers say, such as boosting morale and fostering camaraderie.